Showing posts with label Stanfield. Show all posts

 Tomb of Robert Craig Garner

-Our last stop was the Key Underwood Coon Dog Memorial Graveyard a resting place for hunting hounds.
-The cemetery is well kept, with an outhouse, and a shelter where coon dog previous owners gather to remember their coon dogs.
+Our last stop was the Key Underwood Coon Dog Memorial Graveyard, a resting place for hunting hounds.
+The Cemetery is well kept, with an outhouse and a shelter where coon dog owners gather to remember their coon dogs.

-Only Cemetery of its kind in the world only coonhounds are allowed to be buried.
-Troop First Dog laid to rest here Sept 4, 1937
+Only the Cemetery of its kind in the world allows coonhounds to be buried.
+Troop First Dog was laid to rest here on September 4, 1937

 Grave sites of many coon dogs